Faculty News and Awards

 Francesco is also an Associate Adjunct Professor in the Department of Music and is a faculty affiliate in the Center for Jewish Studies.
 In 2020, he was appointed scholar-in-residence for the “Jews & Music” initiative of the Philharmonia Baroque Orchestra. https://philharmonia.org/jews-music/

-Hannah is an undergraduate recipient of the 2023 Anne and Benjamin Goor Prize in Jewish Studies, and has been awarded $2,500.
-Her winning paper is entitled Iraqi Jewish Identity from the Farhud to Israeli Mizrahi Identity Building.
+Dylan is an undergraduate recipient of the 2024 Anne and Benjamin Goor Prize in Jewish Studies, and has been awarded $2,500.
+His winning essay was entitled, And Where a Spurt of Our Blood Falls Will Sprout: A Jewish Theory of Identity Creation as Founded in the Lack.

-Peter is an undergraduate recipient of the 2023 Anne and Benjamin Goor Prize in Jewish Studies, along with a cash prize of $2,500, for his paper The History of the Samaritan Israelites.
+Shirelle is a graduate recipient of the 2024 Anne and Benjamin Goor Prize in Jewish Studies, along with a cash prize of $2,500, for her paper, The “Sin of Writing” in the Yiddish Press: Kol mevaser (1862-73) and the Transition from Oral to Written Public Spheres.

 2021-22 Goor Prize winners: